 ii.
-Equity instruments
+Equity Instruments

 Equity instruments at FVOCI comprise the investments, which the Bank elects to classify irrevocably as such, on an instrument-by-instrument basis.
 Gains and losses are recorded in other comprehensive income as part of 'fair value reserves' without reclassification to profit or loss upon derecognition.

-Dividends are recognized as 'other operating income'.
-Equity instruments at FVOCI are not subject to impairment assessment.
+Dividends are recognized as 'or impairment assessment.

-g) Loans and receivables
+g) Loans and Receivables